watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (2).md

 (...Idols really are amazing, huh.
 They're always shining and full of joy.)

 (The venue is completely packed.
-I used to be the same spot, before becoming an idol.)
+I used to be right there, just another member of the audience, before I became an idol.)

 **Hajime:** Tomoya-kun, would you like to drink some warm milk with me?